PlummersSoftwareLLC/Primes/PrimeLisp/solution_2/README.md

 ![Parallelism](https://img.shields.io/badge/Parallel-no-green)
 ![Bit count](https://img.shields.io/badge/Bits-1-green)

-`PrimeSieve.lisp` is based on the solution by mikehw, algorithm is base.
+`PrimeSieve.lisp` is based on the solution by mikehw, with lots of type declarations to allow sbcl's optimizer do it's thing.
+Algorithm is base.

 Uses a bit-vector (one-dimensional arrays are called vector in Lisp) for storage.